 TDOT Halts Lane Closures During Thanksgiving Holiday Travel Period

-NASHVILLE – Thanksgiving travelers will enjoy a smooth drive through Tennessee again this year during this busy travel holiday.
-The Tennessee Department of Transportation (TDOT) will halt all lane closure activity on interstates and state highways in anticipation of higher traffic volumes across the state.
-All construction related lane closures will be stopped beginning at 6:00 a.m. on Wednesday, November 27 until 6:00 a.m.
-Monday, December 2.
+NASHVILLE – Thanksgiving travelers will not be delayed by construction on Tennessee roads during this holiday.
+TDOT will halt all lane closure activity on interstates and state highways in anticipation of higher traffic volumes across the state.
+All construction-related lane closures will be stopped beginning at noon on Wednesday, November 23, 2022, through 6 a.m. on Monday, November 28, 2022.

-“Nearly a million travelers in Tennessee are expected to drive to their holiday destination this year,” said TDOT Commissioner John Schroer.
-“Halting road work during this busy time will provide maximum capacity on our roadways and help alleviate congestion, especially during the predicted peak travel days of Wednesday and Sunday.”
+“Thanksgiving is typically the most traveled holiday of the year,” said TDOT Commissioner Butch Eley.
+“Halting road work during this time will provide maximum capacity on our highways and help alleviate congestion, especially during the predicted peak travel days of Wednesday and Sunday.
+TDOT’s regional HELP Trucks will also be working throughout the holiday weekend to assist with incidents that may occur along the interstates.”